-Upon Mr. Stubbs' retirement, the Board will have the following composition:
+Upon the retirement of Messrs.
+Francis and Lochridge, the Board will have the following composition:

 Governance Highlights

 Our Board is committed to sound governance practices designed to promote the long-term interests of shareholders and strengthen Board and management accountability.
 Highlights include: